nergmada/planning-wiki/docs/reference/PDDL/domain.md

 `(:timeless (<predicate_name> <arguments>))`

 A timeless predicate is a predicate which is always true and cannot be changed by any action in the domain.
 It's not clear why you would need to model something that is always true and never changes, but it was included in the spec.
-An example is provided below, but I cannot say for certain if this is accurate.
+An example is provided below.

 `(:timeless (foundations-set mainsite))`